Fall 2014 - September to December 2014 - Updated 2015-09-06 00:43 EDT

 Advanced users may look into the various virtual terminal programs such as

-that do allow you to suspend and resume your sessions even from a remote login.
+tmuxandscreenthat do allow you to suspend and resume your sessions even from a remote login.

-files in non-root accountsIndexFiles saved anywhere under your sysadmin HOME directory in CentOS should
+root files in non-root accountsIndexFiles saved anywhere under your sysadmin HOME directory in CentOS should

-be owned by you and in one of your groups, not owned by root
+be owned by you and in one of your groups, not owned by root or in the

-group.
-(The presence of root
+root group.
+(The presence of root files in non-root accounts is

 often a sign that your machine has been cracked!)